What is a Keyboard on a Computer?

 USB Keyboards

 USB keyboards began to appear on the market shortly after the development of the USB standard.
-Also, USB KBs work independently of the hardware to which it is connected.
+Also, USB KBs work independently of the hardware to which they are connected.

-The standard identifies 16-bit Scancodes transmitted over the interface and 0 and 3 are protocol error codes called NoEvent, ErrorRollOver, POSTFail, ErrorUndefined respectively.
+The standard identifies 16-bit Scancodes transmitted over the interface, and 0 and 3 are protocol error codes called NoEvent, ErrorRollOver, POSTFail, and ErrorUndefined, respectively.

 Different alternatives have been proposed to the QWERTY KB layout, showing advantages such as faster typing speeds.
 The most modern of these is the Dvorak Simplified KB.